helkey/url-shorten/README.md

 The length of shortened URLs needs to be long enough to provide unique results for every URL shortening request.
-In this URL shortening architecture, shortened URLs will be constructed with characters a-z, A-Z, and 0-9, for a total of 62 different characters (the same character set used by Bitly for shortening).
+In this URL shortening architecture, shortened URLs will be constructed with characters a-z, A-Z, and 0-9, for a total of 62 different characters (the same character set used by Bitly for short URLs).

 As an example, examine the address size to support a traffic load of 200 shortened requests/second, over a period of 5 years.
 Seven character URLs would sufficient to meet this initial traffic estimate.